HackerCupAI/starter-kits/autogen/README.md

 For the competition, only inputs will be provided.

-### Disclaimers
+### Responsible AI
-This code uses the [AutoGen](https://github.com/microsoft/autogen) library and abides by the same responsibleAI practices as AutoGen.
-For more information, please check out the [TRANSPARENCY_FAQS](https://github.com/microsoft/autogen/blob/main/TRANSPARENCY_FAQS.md)
+This code is built on top of the [AutoGen](https://github.com/microsoft/autogen) library and adopts the same Responsible AI practices as AutoGen.
+For more information, please check out AutoGen's [TRANSPARENCY_FAQS](https://github.com/microsoft/autogen/blob/main/TRANSPARENCY_FAQS.md)